ningyu1991/DefectDetection/README.md

 ## Acknowledgement
 - This research is supported by Adobe Research Funding.
 - This code borrows heavily from the popular [caffe-googlenet-bn](https://github.com/lim0606/caffe-googlenet-bn) repository.

+## Note
+- It is for non-commercial research purpose only.
+Adobe has been filing a patent for this work.